LylaAtta123/intersession_data_2023/week2/content_day4/tutorial_ggplot.md

 8. Save changes as `YourName_ggplot_practice.Rmd` in `intersession_data_2023/code/day4`
 9. Follow the instructions in the Rmd file to run the example code chunks, writenew code, and generate visualizations.
 10. Once you have completed the questions, save the file again.
-11. Click on the `Knit` button to generate a pdf document with the code and visualizations embedded.
+11. Click on the `Knit` button to generate a html document with the code and visualizations embedded.
+(Agree to install markdown and Rmarkdown if prompted)